 Field Variable Min Max Initial Units Description Table 7-9: Group Op otions • HC X-Assign En 0 5 0 - Hall Call Cross Assignment Enable.
 When set to: 1 = Front hall call cross assignment is enabled 2 = Hall calls cross cancellation is used and hall calls are not cancelled when all cars are out of service 3 = This value is not valid and may cause unpredictable results.
-4 = Rear hall call cross assignment and 5 = Front and rear hall call cross assignment.
-The group will look for cross assignment calls as well as hall calls.
+4 = Rear hall call cross assignment and 5 = Front and rear hall call cross assignment calls as well as hall calls.
 Power should be cycled on controller after this variable is modified so all communications to all devices are made.
 HC X-Assign ETA 0 500 60 sec Hall Call Cross Assignment ETA Limit.
 If ETA for hall call assignment is greater than this ETA limit, the hall call will be cross-assigned to the old group controller.
 Invert HC Sec 0 1 0 - Invert Hall Call Security.
 When set to 1, hall call security inputs are secured when the security input goes off from a normally closed switch.
 Normally, the security input must be on to secure the hall call.
 IR Car 0 Number Cars 0 car Inconspicuous Riser Car.
 This car is assigned all the IR hall calls.
-IR Control 0 15 0 - Inconspicuous Riser Control.
+IR Control 0 7 0 - Inconspicuous Riser Control.
 This parameter alters how IR riser service is activated or deactivated.
-0 = IR active from ICR or RICR input +1 = IR activated when any IR call is activated +2 = Finish car calls then answer IR calls +4 = Finish car call before going off IR. +8 = 2nd IR Car selected if 1st IR Car Out of Service Number Vip Cars 0 Number Cars 1 Number of VIP Cars.
+0 = IR active from ICR or RICR input +1 = IR activated when any IR call is activated +2 = Finish car calls then answer IR calls +4 = Finish car call before going off IR.
+Number Vip Cars 0 Number Cars 1 Number of VIP Cars.
 Number of cars allow to service VIP (priority service) calls at one time.
 OTS No HC Canc 0 1 0 - Out of Service No Hall Call Cancelled.
 Do not cancel hall calls if cars are out of service.
 This is used in accordance with cross assignment feature.